yujiri8/yujiri.xyz/argument/yujiris_third_law.md

 Capitalism, socialism, nationalism, liberalism, leftism, fascism, individualism, collectivism, globalism, <!--colonialism?,--> modernism, progressivism, traditionalism, and leftism.
 If I could delete all occurrences of all these words from all writing and everyone's memory, I would do it.

 A few that are quite a bit less harmful are libertarianism, conservatism, and anarchism.
 These words are much closer to having a consensus on their meaning.
-But still many libertarians disavow the Libertarian Party as not really libertarian and some libertarians claim you have to be a self-ownership absolutist to be a libertarian; anarchism has several factions that insist the other is not remotely anarchist; conservatism has at least a few agreed-on tenets.
+But still many libertarians disavow the Libertarian Party as not really libertarian and some claim you have to be a self-ownership absolutist to be a libertarian; anarchism has several factions that insist the other is not remotely anarchist; conservatism has at least a few agreed-on tenets.

 I don't include communism because I think there are actually few disagreements about its meaning; socialism, though, is often used as if it means something very different (many more will identify as socialists or 'democratic socialists' than as communists).